A-G-Shaikh/a-g-shaikh.github.io/_posts/2025-5-14-on-mindfulness.markdown

 Another key area to be mindful of is our emotions.
 What are emotions ?
 How do they  manifest ?
 What do our bodies feel like when they arise ?
 When they pass ?
 What effects can they have on our decision making ?
 What’s the best way to go about understanding them better ?
 These questions are fascinating as feelings play a larger part in our decision making process than we might realise.
 Emotions can be understood as a system created by God to provide us with signals and signs about our experiences.
 They can conquer our wiser selves when left unchecked, unprocessed and unresolved.
 Being mindful of emotions means understanding how we are feeling in any given moment.
 The first step is to simply recognise and allow the emotion to exist without trying to push it away/suppress it (the original meaning of kufr is to cover or bury) or conversely be completely drowned by it if we indulge it.
 This can be followed up with genuine curiosity and questions to develop a better understanding.
 We can then ultimately asking ourselves what we would like most in that moment (e.g. validation, compassion or understanding).
 Further expression can take place through journaling, music, talking and art.
 Unexpressed or unresolved emotions that have been pushed down can often surface in dreams or behaviours where our conscious minds can no longer hold them at bay.
 Being mindful of them means we can attend to them in time.

-"He taught Adam the names of all things, then He presented them to the angels and said, “Tell Me the names of these, if what you say is true?”
-(2:31)"
+`"He taught Adam the names of all things, then He presented them to the angels and said, “Tell Me the names of these, if what you say is true?”
+(2:31)"`

-وَعَلَّمَ ءَادَمَ ٱلْأَسْمَآءَ كُلَّهَا ثُمَّ عَرَضَهُمْ عَلَى ٱلْمَلَـٰٓئِكَةِ فَقَالَ أَنۢبِـُٔونِى بِأَسْمَآءِ هَـٰٓؤُلَآءِ إِن كُنتُمْ صَـٰدِقِينَ ٣١

 Emotions can have enormous depth, from primary emotions of fear, happiness, sadness, anger, surprise and disgust.
 Being mindful of their intensity as well as the range  (having the vocabulary to describe them)  allows us to access and understand them better.
 Reading and developing a sounder ‘Theory of Mind’ through literature is also an excellent way to understand not only ourselves but others better.
 By being mindful of emotions, we can come to similar conclusions as we do about thoughts, that they are temporary.
 They can be understood as signals that inform us rather than forces that dictate what we do.

 ### Senses

-"We will show them Our signs in the universe and within themselves until it becomes clear to them that this ˹Quran˺ is the truth.
+`"We will show them Our signs in the universe and within themselves until it becomes clear to them that this ˹Quran˺ is the truth.
 Is it not enough that your Lord is a Witness over all things?
-(41:53)"

-سَنُرِيهِمْ ءَايَـٰتِنَا فِى ٱلْـَٔافَاقِ وَفِىٓ أَنفُسِهِمْ حَتَّىٰ يَتَبَيَّنَ لَهُمْ أَنَّهُ ٱلْحَقُّ ۗ أَوَلَمْ يَكْفِ بِرَبِّكَ أَنَّهُۥ عَلَىٰ كُلِّ شَىْءٍۢ شَهِيدٌ ٥٣
+(41:53)"`

 Senses, the doors of perception, are the primary way we notice and interact with the world around us.
 By being more mindful of our immediate environment and being a witness, we can fully immerse ourselves in and enjoy our experiences.
 This can be done by simple techniques e.g. noticing and naming 5 things we can see, 4 sounds, 3 places our body is in contact with, 2 fragrances and 1 taste we can make out.
 This gives us some more space from being immersed in thought and opens our field of awareness.
 Thus we are able to truly appreciate the wonders around us in order to be more grateful.
 This then means we can savour the sunlight warming up our skin, birds singing in the morning, the richness of a sunset, the fragrance of a rose as well as the full appreciation of a meal.
 Being mindful in these sphere can increase our levels of gratitude and instil a sense of curiosity about the natural world.

 ### Breath

-"..then He fashioned them and had a spirit of His Own ˹creation˺ breathed into them.
+`"..then He fashioned them and had a spirit of His Own ˹creation˺ breathed into them.
 And He gave you hearing, sight, and intellect. ˹

-Yet˺ you hardly give any thanks (32:9)"
+Yet˺ you hardly give any thanks (32:9)"`

-ثُمَّ سَوَّىٰهُ وَنَفَخَ فِيهِ مِن رُّوحِهِۦ ۖ وَجَعَلَ لَكُمُ ٱلسَّمْعَ وَٱلْأَبْصَـٰرَ وَٱلْأَفْـِٔدَةَ ۚ قَلِيلًۭا مَّا تَشْكُرُونَ ٩

 Breathing and noticing the breath is one of the simplest anchors to the present moment.
 However, how often do we notice our breathing patterns ?
 Their lengths ?
 Their depth ?
 What information might this give us ?
 By noticing the breath that gives us life and nourishes us, we can tune in to our internal state much more easily (e.g. whether it is shallow or short, there may be a stressor affecting our system).
 Noticing our breathing doesn’t require any extra equipment and is the most accessible gateway to strengthen our ability to be mindful.
 It is the home base and anchor that never leaves us and gives us the opportunity to be thankful for each breath and return to a smile for the gift of being alive.
 There are numerous techniques to increase mindfulness thorough breathing practice.
 One of the most effective techniques is the long exhale sigh out, which allows us to release stressors that can overwhelm us.
 Being mindful of our breathing can be taken as the cornerstone of mindfulness.
 We can then anchor to a sense of appreciation and return to a higher plane of consciousness.

 ### Spirit

-"Have you seen those who have taken their own desires as their god?
+`"Have you seen those who have taken their own desires as their god?
 ˹And so˺ Allah left them to stray knowingly, sealed their hearing and hearts, and placed a cover on their sight.
 Who then can guide them after Allah?
 Will you ˹all˺ not then be mindful?
-(45:23)"

-أَفَرَءَيْتَ مَنِ ٱتَّخَذَ إِلَـٰهَهُۥ هَوَىٰهُ وَأَضَلَّهُ ٱللَّهُ عَلَىٰ عِلْمٍۢ وَخَتَمَ عَلَىٰ سَمْعِهِۦ وَقَلْبِهِۦ وَجَعَلَ عَلَىٰ بَصَرِهِۦ غِشَـٰوَةًۭ فَمَن يَهْدِيهِ مِنۢ بَعْدِ ٱللَّهِ ۚ أَفَلَا تَذَكَّرُونَ ٢٣
+(45:23)"`

 Noticing the state of the heart and soul is a key responsibility for Muslims.
 What state is our soul in ?
 Are we able to focus in prayer ?
 What is the ultimate goal of mindfulness ?
 Are we transcending the lower plane (Dunya – coming from the word ‘adna’ which means low’) and ascending to what is higher (towards God’s attributes and their embodied understanding) ?
 By mindfully attending to our experiences, using virtues such as patience, courage, wisdom and love, we can rise above vices such as laziness, ill will, doubt and indulgence.
 Satan will always come at us from all sides to whisper to us about taking the lower path, yet being mindful will allow us to keep the end in mind and choose a superior route.
 It allows us to move past our narrow view and subjectivity of experience to arrive at the greater Truth.

 ### Conclusion

-"So where are you people going ?
-(81:26)"
+`"So where are you people going ?
+(81:26)"`

 فَأَيْنَ تَذْهَبُونَ ٢٦

-By tuning in to what God wants of us and remembering our intention with Bismillah we can reorient ourselves towards the true purpose of any activity and purify our intention.
+By tuning in to what God wants of us and remembering our intention with Bismillah (from the beginning, middle to the end of any process) we can reorient ourselves towards the true purpose of any activity and purify our intention.
 Continually cleansing our thoughts, emotions, sensation and behaviours means that we are in a better position to understand signals that are messages from the divine.
 Our mirror has been sufficiently polished to better reflect the light This can be a lifelong journey of continual cleansing but it is indeed a worthy endeavour.
 The path of mindfully attending to each sphere of our experiences means we can be grateful for them, despite how arduous it may seem.
 When the alternative is sleepwalking through our lives, we risk living a life half lived.
 So the challenge for us all today is, how and where would you like to be more mindful ?
 Where is your consciousness leading you to ?